“We all breathe the same air. We all cherish our children’s future.”

 –John F. Kennedy

-The scorpion moved noiselessly toward Benito Sanchez; Hernando’s fell fearfully upon the black scorpion as the deadly creature curled it’s stinging tail; possibly, fatally, striking one of Hernando’s two sons.
+The scorpion moved noiselessly toward Benito Sanchez; Hernando’s eyes fell fearfully upon the black scorpion as the deadly creature curled it’s stinging tail; possibly, fatally, striking one of Hernando’s two sons.

 Was this a nightmare of the worst kind?